How to Become a School Administrator

 From principal, some people advance to superintendent (which might require additional education, like a doctorate of education), or transition into other careers like instructional coordinators, post secondary administration, or go on to manage other types of schools, like childcare centers.

 Interested in becoming a public administrator?
-Take the first step with a masters of public administration.
+Read more about earning a Master of Public Administration.